OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 What we have learned above can be now used to build your own fuzzer on the language of your choice, e.g. in Python and call the `openURL` using [Frida's RPC](https://www.frida.re/docs/javascript-api/#rpc "Frida's RPC (JavaScript API)").
 That fuzzer should do the following:

-- generate payloads
+- Generate payloads.
-- for each of them call `openURL`
+- For each of them call `openURL`.
-- and check if the app generates a crash report (`.ips`) in `/private/var/mobile/Library/Logs/CrashReporter`
+- Check if the app generates a crash report (`.ips`) in `/private/var/mobile/Library/Logs/CrashReporter`.

 The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb "FuzzDB") project offers fuzzing dictionaries that you can use as payloads.